lphuongng/hello-world/README.md

 # hello-world
 Learning hello-world.
 Nothing special here yet!
-This is a test of Branching.
+This is a test of Branching and still in the learning curve.